 Question: I remember I had a problem with my wife and been very affected.
 I am practicing the Tao but it didn't help me.

 Answer: Tao is not God.
-One can't ask Tao to behave like God and do things to help one and so forth.
-Stop thinking of Tao in terms of a mighty God who can change things and do anything.
-If you have problems with your mate or family just keep that state of nondoing and see what is.
+One can't ask Tao to behave like God and do things to help one, and so forth.
+Stop thinking of Tao in terms of a mighty God, who can change things and do anything.
+If you have problems with your mate or family just keep that state of nondoing and see what happens.
 This is the way.